 Be Careful About High MERV Ratings

-While a higher MERV number may ensure better filtration efficiency, it is very important to understand that too high a MERV filter may also take more to operate your furnace and AC system.
-The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
+While a higher MERV number may ensure better filtration efficiency, it is extremely important to understand that too high a MERV filter may also cost you more to operate your furnace and AC system.
+The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
 Your aim is to get the right balance between air flow, air filtration level and energy efficiency.

-Look at it this way, the most efficient ‘filter’ would probably be a piece of plywood that prevents ALL contaminants and all the air from entering your Grand Island home.
-That's all-out air filtration, but would also be the least comfortable way to go.
+Look at it this way, the most efficient ‘filter’ would probably be a piece of plywood that prevents ALL contaminants and all the air from coming inside your Grand Island home.
+That's maximum air filtration, but would also be the least comfortable way to go.

 The default choice for most systems would be a MERV 6-8.
-A higher MERV filter should be used on the advice of your McElroy Service Experts representative to ensure your system has the capability of moving the proper quantity of air through higher efficiency filters.
-You normally do not want to lose energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family suffers from allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will satisfy your energy and filter efficiency needs.
+A higher MERV filter should be used based upon the advice of your McElroy Service Experts representative to confirm your system has the capability of moving the suitable quantity of air through higher efficiency filters.
+You generally do not want to lose energy-efficiency for filter efficiency; you want a balance of the two.
+However, if your family suffers from allergies or respiratory problems and needs a high MERV air filter, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.

 Filtration has changed greatly over the past few years.
-Originally, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
-But (in the words of Bob Dylan) the times they are a changing.
-Grand Island area homeowners expect their air filter to save children from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
+In the beginning, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
+Today it’s a whole new ballgame.
+Grand Island area homeowners expect their air filter to save children from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!